 These towers are great for providing hours of fun for your Maine Coon cat, for many hours, whatever their age.

 Which Maine Coon Colouring Has The Best Personality?

-I was quite surprised when a friend once asked me if the black Maine Coon personality was different to the orange Maine Coon personality, or tabby Maine Coon personality!
+I was quite surprised when a friend once asked me if the black Maine Coon personality was different from the orange Maine Coon personality, or tabby Maine Coon personality!

 To put the record straight, all Maine Coons have the same, or similar personalities to the ones I listed in the article above.
 The only difference you will immediately note is that the males are likely to be more sociable, playful, and immediately more friendly than the female Maine Coons.

-In total, there are roughly 75 different Maine Coon colourings.
-It is very unlikely that you could ever prove each Maine Coon colouring has a different personality type.
+In total, there are roughly 75 different Maine Coon colorings.
+It is very unlikely that you could ever prove each Maine Coon coloring has a different personality type.

 As you can see, the Maine Coon cat breed is full to the brim with personality, particularly the males who seem to match their large size, with even larger personalities!

 The Maine Coon personality makes this cat breed one of the most desirable in existence.
 They are brimming with personality and love, yet have also thoroughly earned their ‘gentle giant’ nickname, with their gentle laid back disposition.